 - Student will report to the office at 8:00am.
-They may bring a sack lunch or may choose to order a hot lunch at this time. - Student will be assigned to a designated area for the day and will be monitored by a substitute teacher who shall be paid by the family of the suspended student.
-The student will also eat lunch in this area.
-The substitute fee is \$80/day payable by the parent on the day of the ISS. - During the hours of 8:00am to 3:15pm the student will work on assignments.
+They may bring a sack lunch or may choose to order a hot lunch at this time. - Student will be assigned to a designated area for the day and will be monitored by a substitute teacher or faculty member.
+The student will also eat lunch in this area. \In the event that a substitute teacher or faculty member is unable to supervise the student for an ISS and Out of School Suspension OSS may be requested.\ - During the hours of 8:00am to 3:15pm the student will work on assignments.
 They will not attend specials classes or any other activity - All work shall be satisfactorily completed and handed in before the student returns to regular classes. - The student must also process with school staff before returning to the classroom community.